STAKEHOLDER RELATIONS POLICY

 a) Workforce: mixed subcommittees or committees with employees, opinion surveys, Ethics Mailbox and suggestion boxes, the Global Employee Office and the employee portal within the intranet.
 The Group also has the Iberdrola Campus and its own Management School.

-b) Shareholders and the financial community: personal contact with fixed income and equity investors as well as ratings agencies and shareholders, the Office of the Shareholder, the Shareholder's Club, the "Shareholder Relations" multi-device app, periodic informational brochures and bulletins, the corporate website and particularly a specific channel for communication with shareholders (OLS).
+b) Shareholders and the financial community: personal contact with fixed income and equity investors as well as ratings agencies and shareholders, the Office of the Shareholder, the Shareholders' Club, the "Investor Relations App", periodic informational brochures and bulletins, the corporate website and particularly the On-Line Shareholders (OLS) interactive shareholder communication system.

 c) Regulatory entities: consultations and periodic meetings with regulatory entities, both through direct contact and through industry organisations.

 d) Customers: the company has established both face-to-face and remote channels for direct customer assistance (including online channels like a special website, presence on social media and various mobile apps), systems for improving the servicing and handling of complaints and claims, and customer satisfaction surveys, and also promotes other channels for relations with consumer associations and institutions.

 e) Suppliers: the suppliers' ethics mailbox, the supplier portal on the corporate website, the Supplier Service Centre and supplier satisfaction surveys, while also maintaining processes for supplier registration and classification, supplier campaigns, meetings with suppliers and an exclusive mailbox on the website.

 f) The media: press releases, individual and group meetings with the media, organisation of visits to the Group's facilities, maintenance of a virtual press room, and a mailbox for questions on the corporate website, as well as an active presence on social media.